Origin of the hidden energy scale and the $f$-ratio in geometrically frustrated magnets

 An important figure characterizing the degree of geometric frustration is the $f$-ratio~\cite{Ramirez:fRatio}

 where $\theta_W$ is the Weiss constant, the characteristic energy scale of interactions between the spins in the material, and $T_c$ is the critical temperature at which the spins order magnetically or undergo spin-glass freezing.
-On a non-frustrating or weakly frustrating lattice, the critical temperature $T_c$ is determined solely by the interaction strength, and the $f$-number is of order unity.
+On a non-frustrating or weakly frustrating lattice, the critical temperature $T_c$ is determined solely by the interaction strength in clean materials, and the $f$-ratio is of order unity.
 By contrast, strong geometric frustration prevents magnetic order from establishing and thus significantly lowers the ordering-transition temperature or possibly cancels the transition.
 Because the $f$-ratio quantifies a material's ability to resist long-range order, it has been adopted as a figure-of-merit for the material's potential to become a QSL.

-The temperature $T_c$ in the denominator of Eq.~\eqref{f} is the temperature at which the magnetic degrees of freedom freeze, either due to the onset of long-range order or spin freezing.
-As we argue in this paper, the $f$-ratio may be generalised to include the possibility of freezing of the magnetic degrees of freedom not accompanied by any phase transition at a characteristic temperature $T_c$.
-For the materials we discuss in this paper, such a temperature $T_c$ is a property of the clean system.

-Indeed, GF magnets have recently been shown~\cite{Syzranov:HiddenEnergy} to display several surprising, universal trends.
+Quenched disorder limits the $f$-ratio and, due to possibly inducing the spin-glass state, the material's ability to become a QSL.
+In response to quenched disorder, GF magnets have recently been shown~\cite{Syzranov:HiddenEnergy} to display several surprising, universal trends.
 Contrary to the common expectation that purifying a material suppresses spin-glass freezing, GF magnets exhibit the opposite trend: decreasing the density of vacancy defects, the most common type of disorder in such systems, increases the critical temperature of the spin-glass (SG) transition.
 For vanishingly low vacancy concentrations, a GF material would undergo a spin-glass transition at a ``hidden energy scale'' $T^*\lesssim \theta_W/10$, which remains finite despite the disappearance of the SG signal in susceptibility.
 While it remains difficult to fully eliminate quenched disorder, the purest systems exhibit robust signs of short-range order near $T^*$ in neutron scattering~\cite{Broholm:neutrons,Gardner:neutrons,StockBroholm:neutrons,Syzranov:HiddenEnergy} and specific heat, the quantity of interest for this work, regardless of the details of quenched disorder.